 Good news for menthol fans

 In the short-term at least, a UK ban on menthol flavour e liquid seems unlikely.
 Yes, we may indeed see our own British version of the US flavour ban at some point in the future.
 But then again, it just might not happen at all.
 And that means more joyous minty vapes for us all – even for people with nice hats.

 Remember also, that even if UK authorities do end up banning premixed flavoured vape juice, we’ll always be able to mix our own e liquid, come what may.
-Now, that’s good news!
+At least that’s good news!